 - What are you trying to achieve?

-- Which media should the ads be placed?
+- Under which channels should the ads be placed?

 Before we jump into developing a media plan, it's important to understand some important concepts: